Ivan-zamyatin/Air-Index-Axioms-and-Applications/README.md

 # Aggregation Operators for Composite Air Quality Indices

-A research project exploring axiomatic aggregation operators — Power Means, OWA families, and their parametric extensions — for constructing composite environmental performance indices.
-Developed during an internship at the **International Laboratory of Game Theory and Decision Making**, HSE University — St. Petersburg.
+A research project exploring axiomatic aggregation operators, Power Means, OWA families, and their parametric extensions, for constructing composite environmental performance indices.
+Developed during an internship at the **International Laboratory of Game Theory and Decision Making**, HSE University - St. Petersburg.

 ## Overview